uwcms/ZYNQ-IPMC-HW/README.md

 ## 4. Bring-up and Testing

-Standard electrical checks for hardware bring-up should be followed (e.g. visual inspection, ohm-meter tests, voltage levels, etc.) before inserting the IPMC onto an actual carrier.
+Standard electrical checks for hardware bring-up should be followed (e.g. visual inspection, ohm-meter tests, voltage levels, etc.) before inserting the IPMC on a carrier.

-The [ZYNQ-IPMC Test Board](TestBoard) can be used for these tests and a few more, such as GPIO short/floating detection.
-As long as electrical checks are fine there should
+The [ZYNQ-IPMC Test Board](TestBoard) can be used for these tests and additional connectivity tests.

 ## 5. Fabrication and Assembly